 |Name of Character||Description|

 |Tiberius||Tiberius wields a bladed chakram and a sword while fighting alongside his teammates.
 His movement speed, attacks, and defense characteristics are outclass.
 However, his abilities have a slow rate of fire, making him a sluggish character who needs team support most, if not all, times.|

-|Androxus||Androxus is yet again another champion in our Paladins Tier List who uses a revolver and fist as an offense in the game.
+|Androxus||Androxus is yet again another champion in our Paladins Character Tier List who uses a revolver and fist as an offense in the game.
 He is a slow-moving attacker that offers versatility in his skills and talents.|

 |Sha Lin||Sha Lin is a fantastic ranged-attacker in Paladins, and he mainly uses his bow to outsmart opponents from a distance.
-The Rapid Shot ability allows him to fire multiple arrows while moving at the same time.
-This skill alone feels overpowered while fighting one on one with an enemy player.
-The only problem is he relies only on his skills.
-When they are on cooldown, Sha Lin is exposed and weak.|
+The Rapid Shot ability allows him to fire multiple arrows while moving at the same time.|

 |Raum||Raum performs very closely to Makoa in Paladins, and that is why he is another excellent addition to the tank type of champion in the game.
 He is a beast of a character if you know how to efficiently rinse and repeat his skills and talents for high damage output.|

 Moreover, his Juggernaut ability can be very fun to use once you get the hang of it.
 He is a very situational and one-dimensional character though, which limits his playstyles and opens him up to counters like Tyra and Vora, and prevents him from being ranked higher up in our Paladins Best Characters List.

 |Makoa||Makoa is a giant armored turtle with canon in one hand and a retractable anchor in the other.
 He is a go-to champion for players who like to support their teammates by taking all the damage.
 His skills and talents make him more of a tank than an attacker.|